I would love to share my passion for culinary history with you. Below are my most requested presentation topics.

 The History of Barbecue

-I give a brief history of the early years of barbecue in the American South and the give a brief description of its many regional styles: the Carolinas, Deep South, Kansas City, Kentucky, Santa Maria, California and Texas.
+A brief history of the early years of barbecue in the American South and the give a brief description of its many regional styles: the Carolinas, Deep South, Kansas City, Kentucky, Santa Maria, California and Texas.
 I also share my experiences on becoming a certified barbecue judge in the Kansas City Barbecue society.

 Food and Faith